• Home

 • Check cleats for wear and tighten bolts; update if worn.

 Bicycles must now not be allowed in any herbal place.
 They are inanimate items and don’t have any rights.
 There is also no proper mountain bike.
-That become settled in a federal courtroom in 1996: https://mjvande.Data/mtb10.Htm.
+That became settled in a federal courtroom in 1996: https://mjvande.Data/mtb10.Htm.
 It’s cheating of mountain bikers to mention that they do not have to get the right of entry to trails closed to motorcycles.
 They have EXACTLY equal access as every person else —

 Darrell Hicks